 While moisturizing ingredients in a body wash can help offset some of the moisture-stripping that comes with using a cleanser, that doesn’t mean you’re done with your skincare routine once you hop out of the shower.

 “Because you’re rinsing off the body wash and you don’t have it actually on you for that long, there’s only so much those moisturizers can do,” Dr. Chiu told us.
 “One of the most important things you can do to protect your skin is to always moisturize after you get out of the shower.”
 Chiu says she also recommends that patients concerned about over-drying their skin avoid showering more than once a day — and just hit key spots with their body wash (face, armpits, groin, and feet), relying on water to rinse the rest of your body.
 “Most people who just have an office job or maybe hit the gym but don’t do any extreme activities that get them very sweaty or very dirty don’t need to overdo it with body wash everywhere,” she says.

 If you read the directions on most body washes, you’ll find some variation of: “Squeeze product onto a loofah, pouf, washcloth or into your hands; massage into a lather; rinse.”
-But does a loofah or pouf make a difference?

 What about bar soap?